akikoo/grunt-frontend-workflow/README.md

 and go to http://localhost:9001/ to view your site.
 Files are being observed for changes using livereload so you don't need to refresh the browser after saving changes.
+Stylesheets are generated from Sass files, and CSS and JavaScript files are linted.

-To run the optimized build, run
+To trigger the optimized build, run

     grunt dist

-For more information about the tasks, see documentation in Gruntfile: https://github.com/akikoo/backbone-requirejs-multipage-boilerplate/blob/master/Gruntfile.js
+For details about all the tasks and processes, see documentation in Gruntfile: https://github.com/akikoo/backbone-requirejs-multipage-boilerplate/blob/master/Gruntfile.js

+I hope this boilerplate is as useful to you as it is for me.
+Have fun!